koajs/koa/docs/api.md

 ### app.context(obj)

   Each `Application` has its own `Context` instance, meaning you may extend the prototype of one, and the other will remain untouched with the default prototype.
-To extend an apps context you may invoke `app.context()` any number of times with an object of extensions:
+To extend an app's context you may invoke `app.context()` any number of times with an object of extensions:

 ```js